BobGlicksman/Animatronics/README.md

 Additionally:
 Sensor (TBD) --> Photon --> firmware --> Photon Tx/Rx ---> MP3 board track select and control

-## Repository contents:
+## Repository contents.
 ### Data.
+#### AnimatronicMouth.mp4:
-AnimatronicMouth.mp4: this is a video of the mouth movement (roughly) in sync with a sound file.
+this is a video of the mouth movement (roughly) in sync with a sound file.
 The video and sound start at about 10 seconds into the video and end about 4 seconds later.

+#### Welcome_Waveform_High_Data.xlsx:
-Welcome_Waveform_High_Data.xlsx:  This is a spreadsheet containing 201 samples of the envelope of the voice file, each sample at a 20 ms interval (~ 4 seconds of data).
+This is a spreadsheet containing 201 samples of the envelope of the voice file, each sample at a 20 ms interval (~ 4 seconds of data).

+#### Welcome_high.wav:
-Welcome_high.wav:  the voice data file that is input to the analog processing circuit that produces the envelope information.
+the voice data file that is input to the analog processing circuit that produces the envelope information.

 ### Documents.
-Analog Processor Analysis.pptx:  MS Powerpoint file that shows the analog processing circuit, the concept (block diagram) for the circuit, and Spice simulation and analysis.
+#### Analog Processor Analysis.pptx:
+MS Powerpoint file that shows the analog processing circuit, the concept (block diagram) for the circuit, and Spice simulation and analysis.
 Produced using LTSpice.

 ### Hardware.
+#### Analog.asc:
-Analog.asc: LTSpice file of the analog processing circuit with simple sine wave input.
+LTspice file of the analog processing circuit with simple sine wave input.

+#### Analog_wavefile_input.asc:
-Analog_wavefile_input.asc:  LTSpice file of the analog processing circuit with input from a .wav file.
+LTspice file of the analog processing circuit with input from a .wav file.

-DFPlayer Mini Manual.pdf:  manual for a candidate MP3 player for this project.
+#### DFPlayer Mini Manual.pdf:
+manual for a candidate MP3 player for this project.

 ### Software/Photon Firmware/AnimatronicMouthTest/src.
+#### AnimatronicMouthTest.ino:
-AnimatronicMouthTest.ino:  Photon source firmware for testing out a robotic mouth driven by a servo.
+Photon source firmware for testing out a robotic mouth driven by a servo.
 Pin connections are for the Team Practical Projects "Wireless I/O Board" ().
 The data array included in this sorce code file is the data from the spreadsheet "Welcome_Waveform_High_Data.xlsx" in the "Data" folder of this repository.

+#### workspace.code-workspace:
-workspace.code-workspace: "workspace" file for the Particle Workbench.
+"workspace" file for the Particle Workbench.
 This is needed only if viewing/editing "AnimatronicMouthTest.ino" using the Particle Workbench.